 Grades K-12 Scope and Sequence

-• Grade 3: States and capitals.
-Identify eight regions and 50 states on U.S. map.
-Recite and spell states, abbreviations, and capitals.
+• Grade 3: Identify fifty states and eight regions on unlabeled outline map; recite and spell states; memorize abbreviations and capitals.

-• Grade 4: Review states and capitals.
-Geography of Europe, North Africa, Middle East.
+• Grade 4: Geography of North Africa, the Middle East, and Europe.

-• Grade 11: A History of the Modern World Vol I, by Palmer and Colton.
+• Grade 11: A History of Europe in the Modern World by Palmer, Colton, and Kramer.

 The Pony Express, Cyde Robert Bulla